-Freddie: [enters] Where is that miserable old shit?!
+Freddie: [Enters] Where is that miserable piece of shit?!

 Stuart: Right here, you walking corpse.